Octogenarian wants peace, asks court to define religion: Not our area of expertise says SC

 Chief Justice of India, S A Bobde however said that this was not the Supreme Court's area of expertise.

-Earlier this week, a plea was filed in the Supreme Court, seeking a transfer of all pending petitions before various high courts challenging the validity of the Centre''s 26-year-old notification declaring five communities -- Muslims, Christians, Sikhs, Buddhists and Parsees -- as minorities.
+Earlier this week, a plea was filed in the Supreme Court, seeking a transfer of all pending petitions before various high courts challenging the validity of the Centre's 26-year-old notification declaring five communities -- Muslims, Christians, Sikhs, Buddhists and Parsees -- as minorities.

 The plea filed by BJP leader and advocate Ashwini Kumar Upadhyay has urged for a transfer of the cases pending in the Delhi High Court, Meghalaya High Court and Gauhati High Court, which have challenged the constitutional validity of section 2(c) of the National Commission for Minorities Act, 1992, under which the notification was issued on October 23, 1993.